Skip to main content

 Which Grade to Specify: A Decision Table

 • School writing programs (Europe, Middle East): HB — the universal standard.
-Specify FSC-certified basswood HB pencils
+Specify FSC-certified basswood HB pencils for school supply programmes

 • Standardized testing (Scantron): 2B — darker mark meets optical reader requirements